Relintai/pandemonium_engine/editor_modules/fbx/readme.md

 # Axis in FBX

-Godot has one format for the declared axis
+Pandemonium has one format for the declared axis

 AXIS X, AXIS Y, -AXIS Z